 And rend your heart, and not your garments, and turn unto the Lord your God: for he is gracious and merciful, slow to anger, and of great kindness, and repenteth him of the evil.

 Who knoweth if he will return and repent, and leave a blessing behind him . . .
 (Joel 2:12-14).

 In fact, the rest of the book of Joel mentions several blessings that will come to the faithful.
 Here are some of them:

 1. The Lord will answer his people and send them food (see Joel 2:19, 24-26).

-CONCLUSION: I spent time a few years ago New York and visited the cabin built on the spot where the Church was organized on Tuesday, April 6, 1830.
+I spent time a few years ago New York and visited the cabin located on the spot where the Church was organized in 1830.
 As I stood in the room, I was reminded that a revelation was given that day to those assembled there.
 Appropriately enough, much of the revelation was about following prophets: